Simulations of Shapiro, Gravitational, and Doppler time delays in pulsar networks for ultralight dark matter: Introduction

-In this paper, we study the Shapiro time delay and gravitational redshift caused by de Broglie scale oscillations in the density field.
+In this paper, we study the Shapiro time delay, gravitational redshift, and Doppler shift caused by de Broglie scale oscillations in the density field.
 Interestingly, the granular structure oscillates on the time scales probed by experiments, $\sim \mathcal{O}(10) \, \mathrm{yrs}$, for field masses $\gtrsim 10^{-17} \, \mathrm{eV}$.
 This means that the oscillation of the granular structure may provide some of the highest mass probes of ultralight dark matter.
-Already de Broglie scale oscillations have been studied in the context of the dynamical heating of galactic stellar populations \cite{Dalal2022, Marsh:2018zyw, DuttaChowdhury2023}, relativistic Doppler shifts in pulsars \cite{Kim2024}, and astrometry \cite{Kim:2024xcr, dror2024}.
+Already de Broglie scale oscillations have been studied in the context of the dynamical heating of galactic stellar populations \cite{Dalal2022, Marsh:2018zyw, DuttaChowdhury2023}, relativistic Doppler shifts in pulsars \cite{Kim2024}, stochastic lensing \cite{Eberhardt2025}, and astrometry \cite{Kim:2024xcr, dror2024}.

 We provide simulations of mock pulsars in an oscillating ultralight dark matter background.
-We track the Shapiro time delay and gravitational redshift between an observer and the pulsars over time and compare simulation results to analytic predictions.
-We characterize these time delay signals by calculating the root-mean-square amplitude, temporal power spectrum, and dependence on dark matter and pulsar-observer parameters.
+We track the Shapiro time delay, gravitational redshift, and Doppler shift between an observer and the pulsars over time and compare simulation results to analytic predictions.
+We characterize these time delay signals by calculating the root-mean-square amplitude, and dependence on dark matter and pulsar-observer parameters.
 Finally, we compare the result of this work to the existing ultralight dark-matter constraints from pulsar timing arrays, and estimate the sensitivity of current PTA experiments to these granular phenomena.
 We conclude that both the Shapiro time delay and gravitational redshift effect of the granules would produce unique temporal power spectra in pulsar timing array systems, which, if observed, would provide a smoking gun for ultralight dark matter.
-However, current experiments are unlikely to be sensitive to this effect.
+Our simulations of the Doppler shift corroborate the conclusions of \cite{Kim2024}.
+However, current experiments are unlikely to be sensitive to any of these effects.

 The paper is organized as follows.
 In Section \ref{sec:background} we provide a background on ultralight dark matter and gravitational time delays.
 Section \ref{sec:simulations} includes a description of simulations.
 We discuss results in Section \ref{sec:results} and observational implications in Section \ref{sec:observations}.
 Finally, we conclude in Section \ref{sec:conclusions}.